Quasi-Bayes properties of a recursive procedure for mixtures: Introduction

-We take another, we believe more properly Bayesian, approach.
-Our starting point is that, when using (\ref{eq:newton}), a researcher is changing the learning rule on $\theta_{n+1}$; therefore, implicitly, using a probabilistic model that is different from the Bayesian exchangeable model (\ref{eq:mixture}).
+We take a different approach, focusing on its properties as a quasi-Bayesian procedure.
+First, we notice that the mixture model (\ref{eq:mixture}) can be expressed in terms of a latent sequence of random variables $(\theta_i)$ such that, given $(\theta_i)$, the $X_i$ are independent, with $X_i \mid \theta_i \sim f(x \mid \theta_i)$ and the $\theta_i$ are a random sample from $\tilde G$, i.e., $\theta_i \mid \tilde G \iidsim \tilde G$.
+Then, the Bayesian estimate $E(\tG \mid x_1, \ldots, x_n)$ coincides with the predictive distribution of $\theta_{n+1}$ given $(x_1, \ldots, x_n)$.
+Our point is that, when using (\ref{eq:newton}), a researcher is changing the predictive rule of $\theta_{n+1}$, therefore implicitly using a probabilistic model that is different from the Bayesian exchangeable model (\ref{eq:mixture}).
 What is this model?
 Is it quasi-Bayes?
-This remark potentially applies to other approximation algorithms which, as well, more or less implicitly, use a probabilistic model different from the stated Bayesian one.
+A similar reasoning and subsequent questions may arise in relation to other approximation algorithms which, more or less implicitly, use a probabilistic model different from the stated Bayesian one.

-To address these questions, we need to formalize a notion of a {\em quasi-Bayes} procedure.
-The term {\em quasi-Bayes} is used under many meanings in the literature (see e.g. \cite{liGuedjLoustau2018}).
-We mutuate this term from \cite{smithMakov1978}, and formalize its meaning as follows.
-Details are given in Section \ref{sec:quasi-Bayes}.
-Mixture models specify an exchangeable probability law for the infinite sequence $(X_n)$.
-A quasi-Bayes learning rule for mixtures should preserve this invariance property, at least asymptotically.
-This holds more generally, beyond mixture models.
-A first requirement we ask for a probabilistic learning rule to be a quasi-Bayes approximation of a Bayesian exchangeable learning rule is asymptotic exchangeability.
-Informally, the observations' labels do not matter if we look at far enough pieces of the sequence $(X_n)$.
-Yet, asymptotic exchangeability is only a minimal property.
-A refinement refers to a specific exchangeable law.
-Let $\tP$ be an exchangeable probability law for $(X_n)$.
-We say that $P$ is a quasi-Bayes approximation of $\tP$ if it is asymptotically exchangeable, and the exchangeable limit sequence has probability law $\tP$.
+Let us first formalize a notion of {\em quasi-Bayes} procedure.
+The term {\em quasi-Bayes} is given many meanings in the literature (see e.g. \cite{liGuedjLoustau2018}).
+We borrow this term from \cite{smithMakov1978}, and formalize its meaning as follows.
+A predictive rule implicitly defines the probability law, say $P$, of the sequence $(X_n)$.
+We say that $P$ is a quasi-Bayes approximation of an exchangeable probability law $\tP$ if it is asymptotically exchangeable, and the exchangeable limit sequence has probability law $\tP$.
+On this basis, we address the following questions: